dann-farisato/dann-farisato/README.md

 Dan Farisato
 Passionate Full Stack Developer | Creative Software Engineer

-Welcome to my GitHub profile!
-I’m a dedicated Full Stack Developer and Software Engineer with a rich background in design and marketing.
+Welcome!
+I’m a Full Stack Developer and Software Engineer with a rich background in design and marketing.
 My journey in the world of technology is driven by an insatiable curiosity and a relentless desire to innovate.

 🚀 About Me